-WHAT: Polar Express trains depart Ely during the Christmas season for trips to the North Pole and return.
+WHAT: Polar Express trains depart Ely, NV during the Christmas season for trips to the North Pole and return.

 WHEN: Weekends between Thanksgiving and Christmas.
 See schedule below.

 WHERE: Ely, NV: 245 miles North of Las Vegas, 245 Miles West / Southwest of Salt Lake City, 300 miles East of Reno.

 ON-BOARD: Cookies and hot chocolate will be served.
 Meet Santa himself.
 Join in singing Christmas carols.